kdoore/CS2335-Gitbook/zombie_prefab.md

 # Zombie Prefab

-In our Zombie project we want to create more interesting or customized gameObject than we can create using the Primitive
+In our Zombie project we want to create more interesting or customized gameObject than we can create using the

+Primitive ZombieMesh = GameObject.CreatePrimitive(PrimitiveType.Capsule);